thephpleague/commonmark/README.md

 use League\CommonMark\HtmlRenderer;
 use League\CommonMark\Ext\Table\TableExtension;

+// Obtain a pre-configured Environment with all the standard CommonMark parsers/renderers ready-to-go
 $environment = Environment::createCommonMarkEnvironment();

+// Add this extension
 $environment->addExtension(new TableExtension());

+// Instantiate the converter engine and start converting some Markdown!
 $converter = new Converter(new DocParser($environment), new HtmlRenderer($environment));

 echo $converter->convertToHtml('# Hello World!');